What is a Free Scheduling App for Religious Leaders?

 Basic yes, but poorly.
 Free tiers lack RSVPs or waitlists.
 Dedicated tools like those in our

 Church Management Software Booking Guide excel here.
+For practical advice, see

 How secure are free scheduling apps for religious leaders?

 Moderately—use two-factor auth.
 Avoid sensitive data; free apps rarely meet GDPR/CCPA fully.
 PastorAgenda prioritizes church data security.
+For more on safety, check

 Should pastors upgrade from free scheduling apps?